Tutankhamun95/yashry-api/README.md

 - Buy any two tops (t-shirt or blouse) and get any jacket half its price.
 - Buy any two items or more and get a maximum of $10 off shipping fees.

+## Solution

+1) A databse is to be used to create tables of "Items" & "Shipping Rates"

+2) Each item will have a corresponding Shipping Rate.

+3) The total (including Shipping, discounts & VAT) will be calculated using a PHP function and returned